mulac/autograd-light/README.md

 It includes enough functions to create and train a fully connected neural network, from nothing but numpy.
 It uses the principle of automatic differentiation which underlies all widely used deep learning frameworks today.

-See geohot/tinygrad to see how you would expand on this further.
+Builds upon [karpathy/micrograd](https://github.com/karpathy/micrograd).
+View [geohot/tinygrad](https://github.com/geohot/tinygrad) to see how you would expand on this further and then of course [pytorch](https://github.com/pytorch/pytorch).

 ### Installation
   ```pip install autograd```